lebalz/restart-pi/README.md

 the content of the file `restart-pi.service`.
 Then enable the service with `sudo systemctl enable restart-pi.service` and start it with `sudo systemctl start restart-pi.service`

 ## Deploy the app

+Make sure you have [sshpass](https://gist.github.com/arunoda/7790979) installed on your system

 The app is deployed on port `3001`.
 Deploy the app with